Maximuscle Cyclone was the undisputed champion of muscle building supplements back in the 2000s.

 - 2.5mg zinc

-25 grams of protein is a great start, as it strikes the so-called “sweet spot” for maximizing hypertrophy, shown in a 2009 trial published in the American Journal of Clinical Nutrition, where researchers found that a dose of around 20 grams created a similar anabolic response to a serving twice as large.
+31 grams of protein is tremendous because it lands near the top end of the “sweet spot” for building muscle.
+A 2009 trial published in the American Journal of Clinical Nutrition discovered that 20 grams of protein can create a similar anabolic response to a serving twice as large, and Maximuscle go slightly above this baseline figure in order to ensure you’re getting maximum bang for your buck.
 (1)

-Of course, I’m always telling you to look for protein supplements which provide at least 75% protein-per-serving (because you’re likely buying it to boost your protein intake, so you want as much of your scoop to be “P” as possible), but I’m going to give Maximuscle Cyclone a free pass on its 42% protein-per-serving ratio, seeing as it’s an all-in-one and the sole purpose wasn’t purely to give you protein.
+Of course, I’m always telling you to look for protein supplements which provide at least 75% protein-per-serving (because you’re likely buying it to boost your protein intake, so you want as much of your scoop to be “P” as possible), but I’m going to give Maximuscle Cyclone a free pass on its 51% protein-per-serving ratio, seeing as it’s an all-in-one post workout supplement and the sole purpose isn’t just to give you protein.

 But that’s the only free pass it’ll get.